About Us

 Back Stage, Front of House, Marketing, Management Skills or Performing on Stage.

-Members need to be over 16 and are required to pay a membership fee.
+Members need to be over 18 to perform on stage and are required to pay a membership fee.

 Those wishing to perform on stage are required to audition.